Drymen

 Drymen (/ˈdrɪmᵻn/; from Druiminn [ˈt̪ɾɯmɪɲ]) is a village in the Stirling district of central Scotland.
-Once a popular stopping place for cattle drovers, it is now popular with visiting tourists given its location near Loch Lomond.
-The village is centred around a village green which is an unusual feature in Scottish villages but more common in other parts of the United Kingdom.
+Once a popular stopping place for cattle drovers, it is now favored by visiting tourists given its location near Loch Lomond.
+The village is centred around a village green, which is an unusual feature in Scottish villages but more common in other parts of the United Kingdom.

 Location

-Drymen lies to the west of the Campsie Fells and enjoys views to Dumgoyne on the east and to Loch Lomond on the west.
+Drymen is located west of the Campsie Fells and enjoys views to Dumgoyne on the east and to Loch Lomond on the west.
 The Queen Elizabeth Forest reaches down to the village edge, and the whole area is part of the Loch Lomond and The Trossachs National Park (the first national park in Scotland).

 History

 There is remains of a medieval motte-and-bailey castle in the village.

 In the 18th and 19th centuries Drymen was used as a stopover point for Highland cattle drovers as they made their way to and from markets in central Scotland.

 One mile from Drymen is the ruins of the country house Buchanan Castle, owned by the Duke of Montrose, which was also used as a hospital in World War II, and which housed Nazi senior officer Rudolf Hess.
 At one time the estate was also home to the seat of Clan Graham.

 The Clachan Inn, which was first licensed in 1734 claims to be one of the oldest pubs in Scotland.
 The first licensee of the inn is said to be Rob Roy MacGregor's sister Mistress Gow.